 Information gained from examination of records pertaining to operations not regulated under this Agreement shall be treated by WPWMA and its Agents as confidential information to the maximum extent permitted by Applicable Law and shall not be used or disclosed except as expressly authorized hereby.

 WPWMA's Agents shall prepare a confidential report regarding the results of their examination of Contractor's non-regulated operations and transactions with Affiliates.
-WPWMA's Agent shall issue its report on Contractor's non-regulated operations and Contractor's transactions with Affiliates to WPWMA's legal counsel, and said report shall remain confidential, except that the dollar amount and general description of any costs that WPWMA's Agent recommends be disallowed shall be disclosed to the Board.
-If Contractor appeals the conclusion of said report to the Board, Contractor shall decide what portions, if any, of said report shall be disclosed to the Board.
-The Board shall then consider Contractor's appeal, but may, in its discretion, deny said appeal if inadequate information has been disclosed to the Board to make an informed decision on the appeal.
+WPWMA's Agent shall issue its report on Contractor's non-regulated operations and Contractor's transactions with Affiliates to WPWMA's legal counsel, and said report shall remain confidential, except that the dollar amount and general description of any costs that WPWMA's Agent recommends be disallowed shall be disclosed to the WPWMA Board.
+If Contractor appeals the conclusion of said report to the WPWMA Board, Contractor shall decide what portions, if any, of said report shall be disclosed to the WPWMA Board.
+The WPWMA Board shall then consider Contractor's appeal, but may, in its discretion, deny said appeal if inadequate information has been disclosed to the WPWMA Board to make an informed decision on the appeal.

 For review of books and other financial records necessary to verify the Contractor's income, expenses, assets and liabilities, "Agent" shall mean an independent certified public accountant or public accountancy firm designated by WPWMA.